• Skip to primary navigation

 Jump to Recipe

-This Christmas charcuterie board is the perfect appetizer and easy to make!
+This Christmas charcuterie board is the perfect easy-to-make appetizer for your holiday get-together!
 Using the same ingredients, we give you 3 ways to make the perfect holiday charcuterie boards - everyone will love!

 Why You'll ❤️ This Holiday Charcuterie Board